onitu/onitu/drivers/webdav/README.md

 - ONITU_WEBDAV_CHANGE_TIMER
 - ONITU_WEBDAV_USERNAME
 - ONITU_WEBDAV_PASSWORD
-- ONITU_WEBDAV_ROOT to define where the test will be stored during the tests.
+- ONITU_WEBDAV_ROOT to define where the files will be stored during the tests.

 To launch the tests: